M74, Junction 15; 3 minutes

 Vegetarian or vegan options

-Once a spa destination and centre of the wool trade, Moffat is a handsome market town arranged around a broad high street.
-Quirkily decorated Brodies is tucked behind the museum to the south of the main square.
-A much-loved family-run restaurant it’s a tea room by day and a relaxed candlelit restaurant by night.
+The handsome market town of Moffat gathers around its broad high street.
+It was once a spa destination and centre of the wool trade.
+The quirkily decorated Brodies is tucked behind the town museum just south of the square.
+A much-loved family-run spot, it's now a restaurant, gin and coffee lounge with two equally appealing guises: café by day, relaxed candlelit restaurant by night.